English Language

 Goals

-In light of the educational vision and mission of the Department of Teacher Education, the goals were defined as follows:
+Within the vision and mission of the Classroom Teacher Department, the following objectives were identified:

-Training qualified teachers academically, intellectually, and professionally to meet the needs of the labor market, in public or private sectors.
+1- Preparing scientifically qualified human cadres to meet the needs of the labor market, whether in the public or private sector.

-Developing positive attitudes towards the teaching profession through the real application of teaching in the practical education program.
+3- Developing positive attitudes towards the teaching profession through the practical application of this profession in the practical education program.

-Introducing the students to the foundations of the basic education stage in terms of systems, management, guidance programs, and social activity.
+4- Introducing the department's students to the reality of the basic education stage in terms of systems, management, guidance programs and social activity.

-Developing the skills of teaching specialized academic subjects by providing courses on the methods of teaching science, mathematics, Arabic language, and social studies.
+5- Developing the skills of teaching specialized scientific subjects from the courses of teaching methods for science, mathematics, Arabic language and social studies.

-Developing communication skills with students by providing courses in teaching methods and communication skills.
+7- Developing communication skills with students through courses of teaching methods and communication foundations and skills.

-Cooperating with educational institutions (elementary schools) to enhance the applied skills of the Practical Teaching course.
+9- Cooperating with educational institutions (primary schools) to develop the applied scientific aspect of practical education.

 Vision